hrmazumder/Simulate_a_SNP_Pair/README.md

 The binary response (or disease status) is under each genotype combination  is sampled from a Burnouli distribution.

-An example of a SNP data:
+An example of SNP data with a pair of SNPs and associated outcome variable:
 ```
  Outcome SNP1 SNP2
         1   GA   AG